ILABUTK/Simulation_Machine_Learning/README.md

 [![RL Demo](https://ilabutk.github.io/Simulation_Machine_Learning/images/cover.png)](https://youtu.be/wUTTcUBYZYk)

+* Demo of a flock of boids

+* Demo of an ED department

 * Demo of deep Q-learning network (DQN).
 A simulation model interacts with DQN built using Python. (to come ...)